 J-2 employees are not eligible for a refund of Social Security and Medicare taxes.

-You must file a form 8843 if you were physically present for any days (even one) in 2019.
+You must file a form 8843 if you were physically present for any days (even 1) in 2020.
 A separate Form 8843 must also be filed for each dependent accompanying you.
-The 8843 is a form which notifies the taxing authority about your student or exchange visitor status.
+The 8843 is a form that notifies the taxing authority about your student or exchange visitor status.

 You must file Form 1040NR-EZ or 1040NR in addition to Form 8843 if you had U.S. earned income of $4,000 or more, had wages or scholarship income exempt by treaty, or wish to claim a refund of taxes (if eligible).
 Your bank interest is NOT considered taxable income.